 The Members agree that these records shall be maintained by the Manager.
 The Manager shall provide such Member with the Sector's catch information that is generated from such records as described in Exhibit C, or upon the request of any Member.
-As described in Section 3.05 the Manager shall, on a weekly basis, transmit to GARFO the Sector ACE Reports generated from such information along with Vessel Trip Reports or other documents required by GARFO.
+As described in Section 3.05 the Manager shall, on a weekly basis, transmit to GARFO the reports generated from such information along with Vessel Trip Reports or other documents required by GARFO.

 Section 6.03.
 Dealer Reporting.
-Each Member agrees to (i) sell the landings of its Participating Vessels only to a dealer licensed under the Plan by GARFO and (ii) cause any such dealer to provide the Manager with a copy of the official dealer weigh out slip or other official reporting document required by GARFO on a weekly basis, or if pursuant to Section 3.05 daily reporting is required by GARFO, within 24 hours.
+Each Member agrees to (i) sell the landings of its Participating Vessels only to a dealer licensed under the Plan by GARFO and (ii) cause any such dealer to provide the Manager with a copy of the official dealer weigh out slip or other official reporting document required by GARFO on a weekly basis.
 Each Member further acknowledges and agrees that (a) it is responsible for ensuring timely dealer reporting in accordance with the provisions of this Section 6.03 and (b) failure of the dealer to timely deliver the reports for a Member's Participating Vessel in accordance with this Section 6.03 shall be deemed a breach of this Agreement by such Member.
 It is the responsibility of the Member to ensure that a dealer is licensed and Member shall provide evidence of such licensure to Manager upon request.